Energy Gels for Running: Everything You Need To Know

 Here's the issue: Many people don't enjoy sickly, synthetic tasting gels, meaning they put off taking them or even avoid them altogether, which can result in hitting the wall and losing out on a stronger performance.

 How to solve this: Opt for gels made with natural ingredients and flavourings, such as the Veloforte range.
-As the only nutrition brand to have ever been given a Great Taste Award, our products are powerful and delicious in equal measure.
+We believe that you fuel best when you actually enjoy your active nutrition.
+As the only nutrition brand to have ever been given multiple Great Taste Awards, our products are powerful and delicious in equal measure.

 Here’s the issue: As we mentioned above, gels which solely use glucose are digested and absorbed very quickly by the body.
 This can lead to a powerful energy spike (good) followed by a crash (not good).